 On June 30, 2006 the Company acquired the customer list of Base Europe, a former reseller of its services.
 The purchase price was \$233.
 The agreement gives the Company the exclusive right to exploit a specific list of deal referrals from Base Europe.
-The entire purchase price will amortized ratably over a period of 24 months.
-The net acquisition costs of \$175 and \$0 are included in "Assets - Intangibles, net" on the Company's December 31, 2006 and 2005 balance sheets, respectively.
+The entire purchase price will be amortized ratably over a period of 24 months.
+The net acquisition costs of \$58 and \$175 are included in "Assets - Intangibles, net" on the Company's December 31, 2007 and 2006 balance sheets, respectively.